|

 How to maintain flexible athletes

-Brian Mackenzie provides a number of exercises to help you improve the condition of your lower back.
+Brian Mackenzie provides several exercises to help you improve the condition of your lower back.

 One of the most common sites of injury is the lower back.
 Injury

-in this region can be as a result of muscular imbalance, weak or inflexible
+in this region can be a result of muscular imbalance, weak or inflexible

-will work all these areas and develop the right level of conditioning for
+will work in all these areas and develop the right level of conditioning for

 injury prevention.

-Detailed below is a session of eight exercises which are to be
+Detailed below is a session of eight exercises that are to be

 breath.